Governor of New South Wales: Role

-The governor alone is constitutionally mandated to summon parliament.
-Beyond that, the viceroy carries out the other conventional parliamentary duties in the sovereign's absence, including reading the Speech from the throne and the proroguing and dissolving of parliament.
-The governor grants royal assent in the King's name; legally, by granting royal assent (making the bill law), withholding royal assent (vetoing the bill), or reserving the bill for the King's pleasure (allowing the sovereign to personally grant or withhold assent).
-If the governor withholds the King's assent, the sovereign may, within two years, disallow the bill, thereby annulling the law in question.
-No modern viceroy has denied royal assent to a bill.
-With most constitutional functions delegated to Cabinet, the governor acts in a primarily ceremonial fashion.
-The governor hosts members of Australia's royal family, as well as foreign royalty and heads of state.
-Also as part of international relations, the governor receives letters of credence and of recall from foreign consuls-general appointed to Sydney.
-When they are the longest-serving state governor, the governor of New South Wales holds a dormant commission to act as the administrator of the Commonwealth when the governor-general of Australia is absent from Australia, a role most recently held by Governor Bashir.
+The Governor alone is constitutionally mandated to summon Parliament and may also prorogue and dissolve it on the advice of the premier.
+The Governor grants Royal Assent in the King's name to bills as the final step required to give them the force of law.
+While in the past Governors had the discretion to refuse or reserve assent to bills, usually where they were seen as unfavourable to imperial interests, now the only likely grounds on which a bill could be refused if it was passed contrary to manner and form requirements (for example the requirement to hold a referendum to approve of any law that abolished or changed the powers of either of the houses of Parliament).
+A Governor's view that a bill is likely unconstitutional is not a ground for the reservation of royal assent as the legality of a bill is determined by the courts.
+With most constitutional functions delegated to Cabinet, the Governor acts in a primarily ceremonial fashion.
+The Governor hosts members of Australia's Royal Family, as well as foreign royalty and heads of state.
+Also as part of international relations, the Governor receives letters of credence and of recall from foreign Consuls-general appointed to Sydney.
+When they are the longest-serving State Governor, the governor of New South Wales holds a dormant commission to act as the Administrator of the Commonwealth when the Governor-General of Australia is absent from Australia, a role currently held by Margaret Beazley, and previously by Marie Bashir.